jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ##        0        0        0
 ```

-Then, I again make a histogram of the total number of steps taken each day and calculate the mean and median total number of steps taken per day.
+Then, I again make a **histogram of the total number of steps taken each day** and **calculate the mean and median total number of steps taken per day**.

 ```r